zopefoundation/ZODB/doc/index.rst

 Other notable ZODB features
 ===========================

-Pluggable layered storage
-  ZODB has a pluggable storage architecture.
-This allows a variety of storage schemes including memory-based, file-based and distributed (client-server) storage.
-Through storage layering, storage components provide compression, encryption, replication and more.

 Database caching with invalidation
   Every database connection has a cache that is a consistent partial database replica.
 When accessing database objects, data already in the cache